cocos-creator/docs-3d-deprecated/en/editor/components/camera-component.md

 ![camera view](camera/camera-view.gif)

+To use the `Camera`,please refer to the [Camera API](https://docs.cocos.com/creator3d/api/en/classes/component_camera.camera.html).

 ## Camera components

 The __Camera Component__ is an important functional component that we use to present a __Scene__.